 When the police arrive on the accident scene of a left-turn collision, they will almost always issue a ticket to the driver who was turning left.
 This is due to right-of-way laws.

-The driver making a left hand turn will only have the right of way if they are proceeding on a left-turn arrow.
+The driver making a left-hand turn will only have the right of way if they are proceeding on a left-turn arrow.

 Otherwise, the driver turning left at a green light must wait until all oncoming traffic is gone or far enough away to allow for a safe and complete turn.

-If a traffic light is not present, the left turning driver must still abide by the same precautions.
+If a traffic light is not present, the left-turning driver must still abide by the same precautions.
 The oncoming traffic will have the right of way and do not have to stop or slow down to allow left-turning drivers to pass.

-This is why it is rare to find the other driver at-fault for this type of accident, and can be even more difficult to prove.
+This is why it is rare to find the other driver at-fault for this type of accident and can be even more difficult to prove.

-However with that being said, like anything, there are always a few exceptions to the rule.
+However, with that being said, like anything, there are always a few exceptions to the rule.

-Exceptions to Left-Turn Driving Rule
+Exceptions to Left Hand Turn Driving Rule

 There are a few exceptions to the left-turn liability rule.

 Since the police officer will already be predisposed to giving you the ticket when they find out you were the one making the left turn, convincing them that the other driver was being reckless will be difficult to prove on your own.

 2. The car that is driving straight ran a red light or stop sign.
-If a car runs a red light or

-If the left turning driver initiates the turn while it is safe to proceed, but some unforeseen circumstance arises, such as an animal appearing in the road, another car runs a red light, or some obstruction appears during the turn that makes it necessary for the driver to slow down or stop, then the other driver may be found responsible for the crash.
+If the left-turning driver initiates the turn while it is safe to proceed, but some unforeseen circumstance arises, such as an animal appearing in the road, another vehicle runs a red light, or some obstruction appears during the turn that makes it necessary for the driver to slow down or stop, then the other driver may be found responsible for the crash.

-If you were involved an accident and believe it was caused by someone else's negligence, you will need to hire a professional Car Accident Attorney to help prove your innocence.
+If you were involved in a left-hand turn accident and believe someone else's negligence caused it, you will need to hire a professional Personal Injury Attorney to help prove your innocence.